learn-co-curriculum/dsc-intro-to-probability/README.md

 *"What is the probability of sending less than 20 text messages in a day?"*

 This is where the probability concepts introduced here fall short.
-The probability of throwing any number between 1 and 6 with a dice is always exactly $\dfrac{1}{6}$,  but we can't simply count our messages event space.
+The probability of throwing any number between 1 and 6 with a die is always exactly $\dfrac{1}{6}$,  but we can't simply count our messages event space.
 In words, the probability of sending 20 messages is likely different than the probability of sending, say, 5 messages, and will be different for any number of messages sent.
 You'll learn about tools to solve problems like these later on.

 ## Summary

 Well done!
 In this section, you learned how to use sets to get to probabilities.
-You learned about experiments, event spaces and outcomes.
+You learned about experiments, event spaces, and outcomes.
 Next, you learned about the law of relative frequency and how it can be used to calculate probabilities, along with the three probability axioms.